-- 1. UAC and an employee covered by this Agreement may agree to make an individual flexibility arrangement to vary the effect of terms of this Agreement in accordance with sub-clause (a) below - (a) The matters that can be varied shall be limited to: - i. flexible working arrangements as provided for in Clause 18 - ii. flexible remuneration as provided for in Clause 17 - iii. flexible superannuation as provided for in Clause 55(2). - (b) The arrangement meets the genuine needs of the Company and employee in relation to one or more of the matters mentioned in sub-clause (a). - (c) The arrangement is genuinely agreed to by UAC and the employee. - 2.
-The Company must ensure that the terms of the individual flexibility arrangement: - (a) are about permitted matters under section 172 of the FW Act; and - (b) are not unlawful terms under section 194 of the FW Act; and - (c) result in the employee being better off overall than the employee would be if no arrangement was made - 3.
-The Company must ensure that the individual flexibility arrangement: - (a) is in writing; - (b) includes the name of the Company and employee; - (c) is signed by the Company and employee and if the employee is under 18 years of age, signed by a parent or guardian of the employee; - (d) includes details of: - i. the terms of the Agreement that will be varied by the arrangement; - ii. how the arrangement will vary the effect of the terms;

-- iii. how the employee will be better off overall in relation to the terms and conditions of his or her employment as a result of the arrangement; - (e) states the day on which the arrangement commences. - 4.
+- 1. UAC and an employee covered by this Agreement may agree to make an individual flexibility arrangement to vary the effect of terms of this Agreement in accordance with sub-clause (a) below: - (a) The matters that can be varied shall be limited to: - i. flexible salaries and/or allowances in order to retain and attract position(s) as set out in Clause 53 - ii. flexible remuneration as provided for in Clause 17 - iii. flexible working arrangements as provided for in Clause 18 - iv. flexible superannuation as provided for in Clause 57(3) - (b) The arrangement meets the genuine needs of the Company and the employee in relation to one or more of the matters mentioned in sub-clause (a). - (c) The arrangement must be genuinely agreed to by the Company and the employee. - 2.
+The Company must ensure that the terms of the individual flexibility arrangement: - (a) are about permitted matters under section 172 of the FW Act; and - (b) are not unlawful terms under section 194 of the FW Act; and - (c) result in the employee being better off overall than the employee would be if no arrangement was made. - 3.
+The Company must ensure that the individual flexibility arrangement: - (a) is in writing; - (b) includes the name of the Company and employee; - (c) is signed by the Company and the employee and if the employee is under 18 years of age, signed by a parent or guardian of the employee; - (d) includes details of: - i. the terms of the Agreement that will be varied by the arrangement; - ii. how the arrangement will vary the effect of the terms; - iii. how the employee will be better off overall in relation to the terms and conditions of their employment as a result of the arrangement; - (e) states the day on which the arrangement commences. - 4.
 The Company must give the employee a copy of the individual flexibility arrangement within 14 days after it is agreed to. - 5.
-The Company or employee may terminate the individual flexibility arrangement: - (a) by giving no more than 28 days written notice to the other party to the arrangement; or - (b) if the Company and employee agree in writing at any time.
+The Company or employee may terminate the individual flexibility arrangement: - (a) by giving no more than 28 days written notice to the other party to the arrangement; or - (b) if the Company and the employee agree in writing at any time.

-6. Aim
+6 Aim

 The purpose of this Agreement is to document the terms and conditions of employment that have been agreed to by UAC and the CPSU.
-The parties are committed to fostering an employment relationship between UAC and its employees which is based on mutual respect, cooperation and meaningful consultation in relation to employment conditions.
+The parties are committed to fostering an employment relationship between UAC and its employees which is based on mutual respect, cooperation, and meaningful consultation in relation to employment conditions.

-7. Codification of Existing and Future EA Related Policies
+7 Codification of Existing and Future EA Related Policies